The Ultimate Insurance Cheat Sheet for 2026

 - Safety first.
 Installing smoke alarms or security systems will lower your premiums.

 - Get ordinance or law insurance.
-If you plan to live in your home for a few decades, these will cover any required costs to bring your home into compliance with future building codes.
+If you plan to live in your home, these will cover any required costs to bring your home into compliance with future building codes.

 - Get external structures their own policies.
 Otherwise, your gazebos, detached garages, or sheds may not be covered under your home insurance policy.